Suicidal

 If you are feeling suicidal don't try to cope alone.
 Sometimes problems seem insurmountable or the mental anguish is unbearable – share how you feel with someone else:

-- Talk to a helpful advisor – by phoning in complete confidence and anonymity on a helpline such as Breathing Space, the Samaritans, Childline etc
+• Talk to a helpful advisor – by phoning in complete confidence and anonymity a helpline such as Breathing Space, the Samaritans, Childline etc

-- Contact emergency services – Are you at high risk at this time to kill yourself?
+• Contact emergency services – are you at high risk at this time of killing yourself?
 Do you have a plan and the means to complete suicide?

 If so, call 999 RIGHT NOW.